UAA-EQLNES/ARTF-Data-Receiver/README.md

 **SENSOR_NAMES**

 This is an optional field.
-It's only purpose is to provide human-readable names to better identify remote sensors
+It's only purpose is to provide human-readable names to better identify remote sensors.

     SENSOR_NAMES = {
         'sensor_0': 'Machu Picchu Sensor',